-- 2.2 After the group work activities the group on Equity made the following key observations: - There is no separate department in the North Eastern states for equity. - Scholarships, opportunity cost for regular attendance in the schools should be given. - Every child should get access to difficult situations; good quality of education, no discrimination should be there. - Girl's children are more disadvantaged, Literacy is very low in some districts, and incentives should be given to girl children. - Gender gap is wide in some districts.
+- Scholarships, opportunity cost for regular attendance in the schools should be given. - Every child should get access to difficult situations; good quality of education, no discrimination should be there. - Girl's children are more disadvantaged, Literacy is very low in some districts, and incentives should be given to girl children. - Gender gap is wide in some districts.
 Temporary residential schools should be provided. - Increase participation of community members in planning process. - To address the gender gap and low literacy rate; the transport facility, books, hostels and more female teachers should be provided.
+Group relating to Equity emphasized on the fallowing points. - Secondary Education is not properly accessible in Tribal areas. - Girl's students realised necessity of separate Washrooms. - Continuous and comprehensive evaluation is needed. - Awareness about benefits of vocational courses must be done. - Teachers should be enhanced the capacity on counselling and guidance.

-2.3 The above points highlighted by the group have been taken into consideration although Mr. Altab Khan explained to the group in briefs that Equity in itself as a component under RMSA does not have any norms so far.
-State/UTs are free to come with various innovative interventions as per need although some of the facilities like incentives in the form of cash, uniforms, awards, books etc have not been allowed separately, these may be provided by the state but not under RMSA.
+The above points kept by the group have been taken into consideration although Mr. Altab Khan explained to the group in briefs that Equity in itself as a component under RMSA does not have any norms so far.
+State/UTs are free to come with various innovative interventions as per need although some of the facilities like incentives in the form of cash, uniforms, awards, books etc have not been allowed separately, these may be provided by the state not under RMSA.
 RMSA looks forward for the kind of interventions which are need based for improving coverage, retention and reducing drop out at larger scale with more emphasized to disadvantaged groups either affected by the natural disaster or belonging to SC/ST and Minority underprivileged groups/societies.
 He also further advised to look into the equity action plan recently developed by MHRD accordingly state/UTs could prepare their plan otherwise they should identify the priorities.

-3. FINANCE
+13.4.
+FINANCE